The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Who we recommend it to

 We recommend the Cipriani to travellers seeking Venice without the queues, ready to pay the price of relative seclusion.
-It's an address for honeymoons of wealthy thirty-somethings, fifty-something couples accustomed to grand hotels, a few American families in July-August.
-The glamorous rub shoulders with beautiful people poolside, the discreet enjoy the garden and suites with private terraces.
+It's an address for honeymoons of well-off thirty-somethings, fifty-something couples accustomed to grand hotels, a few American families in July-August.
+Socialites cross paths with the beautiful people by the pool, the discreet enjoy the garden and suites with private terraces.

 The building